GaganSD/Seizure-Police/README.md

 To edit or reproduce the functionality of the app it is required to use Android Studio  or InteLLiJ idea and Android Phone version 4.0 or higher with gyroscope, acceleration and gravity sensors.

 ## Authors:
-Kacper Kapusniak
+Kacper Kapusniak,
-Gagan Devagiri
+Gagan Devagiri,
-Tan Dun Yuan
+Tan Dun Yuan,
-Jiang Jim
+Jiang Jim,
-Ziyou Zhang
+Ziyou Zhang,